brandonyongys/brandonyongys.github.io/_posts/2020-08-01-finance-analysis.md

 1. There is an obvious upward trend.
 So it is not a stationary time series data.
 1. There is some seasonality pattern to it.
 The number of comments would peak sometime after the year start then it would go downwards before picking up again in the last quarter of the year.

 This would be a good time to dig out my time series knowledge and implement an ARIMA model on this short time series data.
-I split the small dataset into training set (ranging from 10 Nov 2014 to 31 Dec 2017) and test set (1 Jan 2018 to 18 Jul 2020).
+I split the small dataset into training set (from 10 Nov 2014 to 31 Dec 2017) and test set (1 Jan 2018 to 18 Jul 2020).
 I first determined the suitable set of parameters for my ARIMA model based on the training set, which I found to be (3,1,1).
 This set of parameter yields the lowest AIC score of 1375.784.

 I then developed an ARIMA model on a rolling basis assuming that the set of parameter remains valid.
 What this means is that for next prediction, I refit my ARIMA model based on the most recent _n_ data points, in this case, _n_ = 164.
 The prediction made and the 95% confidence interval as well as the actual no of comments are plotted in the figure below.
 The ARIMA model works well as it is able to capture the seasonality trend and most of the actual no of comments are well within the confidence interval.

+![Actual vs predicted no of comments](https://raw.githubusercontent.com/brandonyongys/brandonyongys.github.io/master/img/202008-reddit-finance/02%20ARIMA%20model.png)

 However, it should be noted the confidence interval is rather large as the standard deviation is about 35.

-![Actual vs predicted no of comments](https://raw.githubusercontent.com/brandonyongys/brandonyongys.github.io/master/img/202008-reddit-finance/02%20ARIMA%20model.png)
+Since this is a finance thread for Reddit users to ask questions, they could be asking questions related to recent actions taken by some financial institutions or the impacts of some regional or global events such as the ongoing Covid-19 pandemic.
+A more accurate model could be built if such information can be incorporated.